Using bioidentical progesterone can be extremely helpful for supporting low progesterone levels in the body.

 When it comes to dosage, more is not better.
 Too much progesterone may cause hormonal imbalances, just like too little progesterone can.

 I recommend that women track ovulation using an Ovulation Predictor Kit (such as the Mira tracker) so that you know the best day to begin progesterone use.
 Once you confirm an LH peak, begin using progesterone 3 days later.
-If you donβt notice ovulation by cycle day 18, then begin progesterone use.
-This means youβve had an anovulatory cycle and you definitely need progesterone support.
+If you don’t notice ovulation by cycle day 18, then begin progesterone use.
+This means you’ve had an anovulatory cycle and you definitely need progesterone support.

-I also recommend that women track their menstrual cycle with a fertility app or other tracking tools so you can keep track of when youβre supposed to start your cycle and can stop progesterone appropriately.
+I also recommend that women track their menstrual cycle with a fertility app or other tracking tools so you can keep track of when you’re supposed to start your cycle and can stop progesterone appropriately.

 If you are NOT trying to conceive, then you should stop progesterone when you begin to menstruate or the day you expect to get your period, whichever comes first.

 If you ARE trying to conceive, make sure you continue using progesterone until you know if you are pregnant or not.
 If you are pregnant, CONTINUE using progesterone (see more information on this below).
-If you are absolutely sure that you are not pregnant, then you can discontinue progesterone to trigger your natural menstrual cycleβthe abrupt lowering of your progesterone level is the primary stimulus for your period to start.
+If you are absolutely sure that you are not pregnant, then you can discontinue progesterone to trigger your natural menstrual cycle—the abrupt lowering of your progesterone level is the primary stimulus for your period to start.

-A loading dose of progesterone cream is beneficial in women who have had many months (or years!) of anovulatory (or no ovulation) cycles.
+A loading dose of progesterone is beneficial in women who have had many months (or years!) of anovulatory (or no ovulation) cycles.
 Going this long without ovulating can lead to extreme progesterone deficiency.
 For each cycle that passes without ovulation, estrogen dominance becomes more likely as your progesterone stores are depleted.
 For more details on symptoms of progesterone deficiency vs estrogen dominance, see The Role that Progesterone Plays in Fertility.

 Low progesterone while trying to get pregnant can be a cause of recurrent miscarriages.
 Progesterone creates a healthy environment in the womb by maintaining the uterine lining.
 It also reduces the chances of blood clots and the immune system responding to the fetus as if it was a foreign substance.
 Using progesterone cream during and throughout pregnancy can help you maintain and sustain a full-term pregnancy.

-Under the care of a doctor or midwife, natural progesterone cream use can prevent first trimester miscarriage (when the primary cause is low progesterone).
-By the second trimester, the placenta itself is responsible for producing progesterone, so you can stop using the progesterone cream (again, under the care of a doctor or midwife).
+Under the care of a doctor or midwife, natural progesterone use can prevent first trimester miscarriage (when the primary cause is low progesterone).
+By the second trimester, the placenta itself is responsible for producing progesterone, so you can stop using the progesterone (again, under the care of a doctor or midwife).

-A severe progesterone deficiency will require significantly longer progesterone cream supplementation to regulate your levels.
+A severe progesterone deficiency will require significantly longer progesterone supplementation to regulate your levels.
 It can take anywhere between 4-12 months for women with extreme progesterone deficiency to see results.
 Following a loading dose protocol may help to bring the levels up quicker, but consistency of use over an extended period is best.

-Sarah Jane Sandy is a certified nutrition therapist, and a fertility and womenβs health expert.
+Sarah Jane Sandy is a certified nutrition therapist, and a fertility and women’s health expert.
 She has helped hundreds of women increase their fertility naturally and go on to have healthy full-term pregnancies.
-Learn more about her own fertility journey here.
-To send Sarah a message, complete her Contact Form.
+She has been working with women and couples trying to get pregnant for over 16 years and over 90% of the women who work with her get pregnant and have healthy babies.

 Curious about your fertility health?
 Take this simple quiz to find out what factors may be harming your fertility, and learn what you can do about it!